-In this post we provide an overview of Automatic Identification System (AIS) Receivers – tracking systems that enable efficient space-based maritime vessel detection across the globe – and share details of various products on the global market – if you’re familiar with this technology and would like to skip straight to the product listings, please click here.
+In this post we provide an overview of satellite AIS (Automatic Identification System) receivers – tracking systems that enable efficient space-based maritime vessel detection across the globe – and share details of various products on the global market – if you’re familiar with this technology and would like to skip straight to the product listings, please click here.

 In 2004 the International Maritime Organization (IMO) adopted new requirements designed to make it easier for sea-going vessels to be clearly identified.

-The requirements stated that all ships of a certain size and undergoing particular kinds of voyage should carry an Automatic Identification System (AIS) device that provides real-time information to other vessels and coastal authorities.
+The requirements stated that all ships of a certain size and undergoing particular kinds of voyage should carry an AIS device that provides real-time information to other vessels and coastal authorities.
 These requirements refer to:

-In this article we take a look at how satellites are used to receive and transmit this information from/to such vessels, to enable precise maritime tracking in the most remote areas of the planet, and view commercially-available products from around the world.
+In this article we take a look at how satellite AIS receivers are used to receive and transmit this information from/to such vessels, to enable precise maritime tracking in the most remote areas of the planet, and view commercially-available products from around the world.

 The IMO regulation specifies that the AIS on board the vessel needs to provide vital information about it’s characteristics and activity, such as: